 The Epsilon Kappa chapter of the Sigma Nu Fraternity at the University of North Dakota began as the Synergoi Fraternity.
 After years of working towards nationalization, the Epsilon Kappa chapter of Sigma Nu fraternity was installed June 13, 1923.

 Social events have always played a large part in the lifestyle of the chapter.
-For example, “White Rose” was a spring party during which the elected Sweetheart of the fraternity was presented with a gift.
+For example, “White Rose” was a spring party during which the elected sweetheart of the fraternity was presented with a gift.
 The chapter has participated in many intramural sports including football, softball, volleyball, and basketball.
-They expressed a preference for kittenball in the 1920s and the 1930s.
+They expressed a preference for kittenball in the 1920s and 1930s.
 Sigma Nu has been active in student elections.
-Its members have occupied the offices of student senator, student representative, student body vice-president, and student body president.
+Its members have held offices of student senator, student representative, student body vice-president, and student body president.

-Sigma Nu's place of residence changed with time.
-In February of 1927, the members of Sigma Nu moved from 2912 University Avenue to a house designed by Joseph Bell DeRemer at 2808 University Avenue.
-They were forced to vacate their house when the Army took residence there in March of 1943.
-After the war, they returned to their house by February 11, 1946.
-They were threatened with foreclosure on the mortgage in 1976, but they did make their payments and keep the house.
+Sigma Nu's place of residence changed over time.
+In February 1927, Sigma Nu moved from 2912 University Avenue to a house designed by Joseph Bell DeRemer at 2808 University Avenue.
+They were forced to vacate their house when the Army took residence in March 1943.
+Sigma Nu returned to their house by February 11, 1946.
+They were threatened with foreclosure on the mortgage in 1976, but they made payments and kept the house.